alwaysdata/documentation/src/content/en/docs/emails/create-an-email-address/index.md

 > [!WARNING]
-> alwaysdata's mail servers are not necessarily authorized by the authentication rules (SPF, DKIM, DMARC) of the senders.
+> alwaysdata's email servers are not necessarily authorized by the authentication rules (SPF, DKIM, DMARC) of the senders.
 This can block the redirections.

 ## Auto-reply

 ![](images/admin-panel_mailbox_responder.png)

-- *Repeat frequency*: only one automatic message per address will be send for the entire duration of the period (in days).
+- *Repeat frequency*: only one automatic message per address will be sent for the entire duration of the period (in days).
 - *Subject*: the automatic message subject.
 - *Message*: the automatic message body text.